jrdoane/progression/README.md

 doesn't change.

-The second argument, ```true?``` is a Clojure function, in particular a predicate that returns true the value being passed to it is true.
+The second argument, ```true?``` is a Clojure function, in particular a predicate that returns true if the value being passed to it is true.
 This predicate gets checked against the original state after it gets processed by the predicate transition function.
 If this argument is nil, the prior value being checked is only required to be distinct from the new value.